teukkis/productUpdater/README.md

 ### Run the script with a correct product_id
 1. `groovy ./scripts/Main.groovy -p 269112`
+2. Input token for RoiTestApi
-2. Input username and password to access productInformationCloud
+3. Input username and password to access productInformationCloud

 ### Run unit tests